How do you tell the difference between intuition and fear?

 How do you know if what you’re feeling is intuition or fear because of self-sabotage?

 Many people are afraid of success and so find ways to find “reasonable excuses” for not following through on opportunities that would lead to really amazing things for them.

-So how do you differentiate this from fear?
-You sit with it.
+To differentiate between intuition and fear you have to learn to sit with your emotions.
 That’s right.
 You sit with the feeling that you’re getting and you have a chat with it.
 You ask it “what am I afraid of?
 What is it about this situation that doesn’t feel right?
 How do I actually feel right now?
-What’s the worst case scenario?”
+What’s the worst-case scenario?”

 Only then can you collect data on what the feeling is telling you.
 You see, feelings are data.
-They are communicating information to us.
-And when we don’t trust our feelings and are disconnected from them, we’re losing out on a whole source of information that can help us on our path.
+They are communicating information to you.
+When you don’t trust your feelings and are disconnected from them, you’re losing out on a whole source of information that can help you on our path.

 Maybe you feel an irrational level of fear, a fear of annihilation.
 That you’ll die.
 Why on earth would you feel that way for a business opportunity?
 That indicates that there’s very likely a subconscious fear motivating this that has nothing to do with the opportunity and has everything to do with your fears about what will happen if you succeed (or fail).